fbushell/templar/README.md

 git clone git@github.com:kitajchuk/templar.git your_project
 ```

 Then clone the Squarespace template into that clone.
-Say what!?
-If you're not an admin developer for the site, shoot BK and email and he'll make that happen for you ;)
 ```shell
 cd your_project